wilsonmar/mac-setup/README.md

    * <tt>alias l="ls -l"</tt>
    * <tt>alias h="history"</tt>

-   These aliases are stored in the <tt>aliases.sh</tt> file called by .bash_profile in the $HOME folder.
+1. View all the aliases defined in the <tt>aliases.sh</tt> file called from within .bash_profile in the $HOME folder:

+   <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/main/aliases.sh">https://github.com/wilsonmar/mac-setup/blob/main/aliases.sh</a>

+   The

    <a name="UserHomeFolders"></a>

    ### User $HOME folders

    The first part of each line defines its attributes (permissions and ownership).
 Lines beginning with "d" define directories (folders).

    * .Trash
    * .zsh_sessions
    * Desktop